kamomehz/waveletCodingCNN/README.md

 5. Implement the model to C program.
 - Noting that C file in this repository only shows implementation idea of my part

+Hope I can graduate in time...
+A master's degress is the last thing I pursue in my life.

+I lazy I hate study.

+All of my dream is playing Waifu collection games and receive money from my parents, live as NEET live as weeb.